Hattie Lloyd 08/12/22

 Power ballads.
 Confetti.
 The silent clash of hundreds of air guitars.
 Ultimate Power Club is a communal karaoke night dedicated to the power ballad in all its forms, creating nothing short of a religious experience.

 Details: From £9.90 | Book here

 Stopping just short of an actual religious experience is Gospeloke – karaoke on stage, backed by a live, 15-strong gospel choir.
 Like any good congregation, there’s confessionals from the crowd (with prizes), as well as contests for best soloist and best duet.

 Hip Hop Karaoke

 Sometimes, you like to mix things up.
 And as – unbeknownst to your friends, and yourself – the dopest of rappers… this is one of those times.
-DJs, karaoke, and an adoring crowd ready to catch your mic.
+Where on Thursdays thanks to Hip Hop Karaoke, The Queen of Hoxton turns into one of the best karaoke bars in London with DJs and an adoring crowd ready to catch your mic.

 Like having fun?
 Clearly.
-Check out Fun Restaurants in London
+Check out these Fun Restaurants in London

 Log In to add this to My Saved Articles